 With so many things going for tablet PCs, you are probably considering a tablet for you or your senior loved one.
 But, while shopping for a tablet or iPad for seniors, please keep these points in mind:

-While it may seem like a small detail, look at the overall sizes of tablets.
+The overall sizes of tablets.
 The weight is an important consideration too.
-Also, keep in mind that covers and add ons such as a keyboard will add to the total weight.
+Also, remember that covers and add-ons, such as a senior-friendly computer keyboard, will add to the total weight.

-The two leading operating systems available today, iOS (available in all mobile Apple products) and Android (available in most other tablet devices, including Samsung).
+The two leading operating systems available today are iOS (available on all mobile Apple products) and Android (available on most other tablet devices, including Samsung).
 Each system has its own pros and cons.
-It would be best to have the elderly person try each of the systems before picking any certain one.
+It would be best to have the elderly person try each system before picking one.
 The next section compares these operating systems to help you decide.

 Really though, there is no wrong choice.
 They are all much easier to use than past systems.
 A good idea might be to choose the one you are more familiar with so that you can help them out.

 Here are the advantages and disadvantages of each OS: